fallow64/fallow64/README.md

 👋 Hello!
-My name is Austin.
+I'm Austin.
+Welcome!

-I'm a student at the University of Wisconsin-Madison, majoring in Computer Science.
-Currently, I'm at the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/) as a Web Development Intern.
+I'm a CS student at the University of Wisconsin-Madison.
+Currently, I'm a Web Development Intern at the Center for High Throughput Computing.

 Nice to meet you!